theryeddari/PayMyBuddy/README.md

 # PayMyBuddy
 financial application

-read it with code view and note Preview
+read it with Code view and not Preview

 Transaction                                  Client                                             ClientRelationships